Facebook Analytics is an analytics service for tracking user interactions with the product you are promoting.

 All events configured by you in the data objects of the analyst can be used as points in the construction of Voronok and Cohort, as well as the retention schedules and the Values of the customer’s life cycle.

 What is the difference between these reports of the Actions section?
 Let’s take a quick look at the main ones.

 The Funnel report helps you track the performance of funnels that you build for your product.
 Customized pixel or application events can be selected as Funnel Stages, and track the number of conversions at these points along the sequence that is built.

-Funnels are updated daily, and help to notice in time if a series of events built by you needs improvement.
+Funnels are updated daily and help to notice in time if a series of events built by you need improvement.
 For example, if at some stage the promotion of users abruptly stops.

 With recent updates, Facebook began to introduce automated funnels.
 That is, if the machine learning mechanism of the system itself notices a repeated repetition of the sequence of events, it can build such a funnel itself and offer it to you for tracking.